CCB-SB/plsdb/README.md

         - Process the results
     - Create BLAST database file from plasmid FASTA
     - Create sketches from plasmid FASTA using Mash
+- List of similar plasmids:
+    - Use Mash do compute pairwise distances (use a distance cutoff)
+    - Create a list of unique pairs
 - Embedding:
     - Compute pairwise distances between plasmids using Mash
     - Compute embedding using UMAP